opendroid-project/docs/wiki/Get_Help.md

   - Accepted:
     - "Hey, I faced this issue, does anyone know how to solve it?
 My sources have x and the sources have y"
     - "Does anyone have any idea why this happens?
 I checked popular gerrits, telegram chats and checked around the source"
   - Bad:
     - "log.url/paste/asdf.txt @sounddrill me get error"
 - Give list of relevant device sources when needed
   - Give links to device sources like device trees, kernel sources, proprietary blobs, any external repos, etc if you think they're relevant to the problem.
   - Try to always link device trees and kernel sources
   - If you synced using Local Manifests or used a Build/Sync script, it would help to link it as long as you still link the other repos seperately
-  - Be respectful for the other person's time, effort, energy.
-If it takes them more than a few short clicks to get to the problem point, you're doing something wrong.
+  - Be respectful for the other person's time, effort, and energy.
+  - If it takes them more than a few short clicks to get to the problem point, you're doing something wrong.
 - Share minimal(like out/error.log file) logs in a convenient form like a [hastebin](https://hastebin.skyra.pw/)/[pastebin](https://pastebin.com/) link and try to give full logs as well, if the community allows it
 - Read the notes(`/notes`, almost all telegram groups have important things mentioned here)
   - Don't forget to read and abide by the community's rules.